matthew-shaw/matthew-shaw.github.io/docs/blog/posts/features-truly-agile-teams.md

 ## Learn by doing

-Make lots of mistakes, make them fast, learn from them then try again until you don’t make them anymore.
+Make lots of mistakes, make them fast, learn from them then try again until you don't make them anymore.

-## Don’t do agile, be agile
+## Don't do agile, be agile

 Scrum is great, as a framework, not as a rule.
-If it works keep it, if it doesn’t change it.
+If it works keep it, if it doesn't change it.

 ---